What should I expect at an audition on Charlotte Ballet’s National Audition Tour?

 For dancers coming to the Summer Intensive from out of town, what is the summer housing option?

-Supervised Room and Board is available on the beautiful, 1,000 acre campus of the University Of North Carolina at Charlotte.
+Supervised Room and Board is available on the beautiful, 1,000-acre campus of the University Of North Carolina at Charlotte.
 Each day, students are shuttled from UNC Charlotte to the Center for Dance.
 Students may also participate in weekly chaperoned excursions around the Charlotte area.
-Dancers move in the Sunday before their session begins (June 25, 2017 for Sessions A & C; July 2, 2017 for Session B) and move out the Sunday after their session ends (July 30, 2017 for Sessions A & B; July 16, 2017 for Session C).
+Dancers move in the Sunday before their session begins (June 23, 2019 for Session A; June 30, 2019 for Session B) and move out on Sunday, July 28, 2019.

 What is a typical day like during the Summer Intensive?